Minimal ends in H2xR with finite total curvature and a Schoen type theorem: Introduction

 In this article we prove the following theorem.

 \

-{\bf Main Theorem.} {\em A complete and connected minimal surface immersed in $\hi2 \times \R$ with finite total curvature and two ends, each one asymptotic to a vertical geodesic plane, is a two ends model surface}.
+{\bf Main Theorem.} {\em A complete and connected minimal surface immersed in $\hi2 \times \R$ with { nonzero} finite total curvature and two ends, each one asymptotic to a vertical geodesic plane, is a horizontal catenoid}.

 \